 - A diet which contains excess salt and little protein is the perfect combination for developing symptoms.
 An excess of sodium changes the process that regulates water in the body.

 - During pregnancy, women tend to suffer from fluid retention as a result of hormonal changes.
 It’s very common for pregnant women to get swollen feet, hands, and face.
-The best option is to keep active.
-Also, it’s important to drink more water than normal and reduce your salt intake.

 Read also: How to Regulate Hormones through Exercise

 In view of all the above, it should be kept in mind that the main players in the regulation of body fluids are the kidneys and that any disorder in their function could lead to retention as well as other discomforts.

 Both renal and cardiac insufficiency produce edema in certain areas, since fluids can’t move freely.
 As explained above, it’s the kidney that governs the elimination of fluids through urine.
 If this process is disturbed, the fluids will remain stagnant in some intermediate area, thus causing various problems.

 You might also like: Incredible Natural Remedies to Cleanse Your Kidneys

 Corticoid-based medication, some anti-inflammatories, or medications for treating illness such as diabetes can result in fluid retention as a side effect.
 Therefore, it ‘s essential to avoid self-medication and always consult a professional.

 How to combat fluid retention?